sophmrtn/rap_hawkes_ucl/README.md

 | 9 | Jun | | |
 | 10 | Jul | | |

 Slides, exercises and code related to each session can be found in the [sessions](sessions/) folder.
+Video recordings of each session will be made available soon, if needed please contact [Lawrence](mailto:lawrence.binding@ucl.ac.uk) or [Sophie](mailto:sophie.a.martin@ucl.ac.uk).

 ---